 Email email@example.com to electronically pay for your $5 zine and provide your shipping address.
 All sales will go to Teresa directly.

 3. Share “Vince: The Punctual Vagrant” with others and complete our questionnaire.

-Take a few minutes and tell us about your experiences with homeless in your community.
+Take a few minutes and tell us about your experiences and response to Vince: The Punctual Vagrant.

 Homelessness is extremely isolating.
 Just saying “hello” and smiling can encourage a person – even make their day.

 in your car for those moments you see someone in need.

 Carry singles in cash or small “blessing bags” in your car.
 This can be clean socks, toothbrush, hand warmers, hats, gloves, even $5 bus cards, water bottle, energy bar can go a long way.
 Your gift of kindness gives both something tangible as well as intangible – hope, love and encouragement.